COORDINATION AND TEACHING STAFF

 • Clara Vital, Portuguese population and alcohol: Is there gender convergence?, supervised by Casimiro Balsa (NOVA FCSH) and Cláudia Urbano (NOVA FCSH)

-• Clarissa Santana, International mobility of students between Global South countries: The cases of Capeverdians and Guineans who studied in Brazil, supervised by Simone Frangella (ICS – ULisboa)
+• Clarissa Santana, International mobility of students between Global South countries: The cases of Capeverdians and Guineans who have studied in Brazil, supervised by Simone Frangella (ICS – ULisboa)

 • David Cruz, Between involuntary childlessness and childfree: Representations and sense-making among millenials in Lisbon, supervised by Vanessa Cunha (ICS – ULisboa)